The Mission :

 Investigative journalism requires a great deal of time and resources, and many newsrooms can no longer afford to take on this kind of deep-dive reporting.
 As a nonprofit, Breaking News Exchange’s work is powered primarily through donations.
 The vast bulk of the money we spend goes directly into world-class, award-winning journalism.
 We are committed to uncovering the truth, no matter how long it takes or how much it costs, and we practice transparent financial reporting so donors know how their dollars are spent.

-Our Commitment to Our Donors :
+Commitment to Our Donors

 Breaking News Exchange subscribes to the Association of Fundraising Professionals’ Donor Bill of Rights, which states that our supporters are entitled to the following: